0xAsh/0xAsh.github.io/_posts/2022-01-10-Certified-Red-Team-Operator-Review.md

 As time progressed, eventually the clock struck around `4AM` the following day (Sunday).
 I had been going since around `10AM` the previous day (Saturday).

-At this stage I had progressed through environment pretty far, and after a large final hurdle finally gained access to a total of six machines in the environment.
+At this point I had progressed through the environment pretty far, and after a large final hurdle finally gained access to a total of six machines in the environment.

 #### No flags yet.
 Wait, no flags yet!?
 Yeah so it turns out you really shouldn't reset the exam environment unless you have to.
 During my initial Cobalt Strike fiasco I had reset the environment, which it turns out produces an error where no flags are present on the exam machines.

 I was so focused on progressing across hosts that this didn't really cross my mind until I reached the sixth machine.
 After which I kind of thought _"Wait, should I be seeing some flags?"_ and got worried.

-After reviewing the FAQ, it looked like each machine should possess an indiviual flag.
+After reviewing the FAQ, it looked like each machine should possess an individual flag.
 My notebook at this time read:
 ```
 Popped 6/8 machines which means I passed
 kinda.... the only issue is none of my machines have flags on them lol.
 Trying to get ahold of Rasta to ask him
 ```

 I DMed Rasta and thanks to his help and some screenshot providing, was awarded the flags I needed to pass.
-At this point it is `6AM` on Sunday, the third day of my exam, and almost 48 hours since my exam began.
+At this point it is `6AM` on Sunday, the third day of my exam, and around 44 hours since my exam began.

 I was ecstatic, but also really tired.
 I paused my exam and got some much needed rest.

 Fast forward to Monday and a pretty ruined sleep schedule.
-The next step was deciding between pursuing the final two remaining flags and receiving my cert or __not pursuing__ the two remaining flags and __*still receieve my cert*__.
+The next step was deciding between pursuing the final two remaining flags and receiving my cert or __not pursuing__ the two remaining flags and __*still receiving my cert*__.
 I opted for the latter option, which I sort of regret to be honest.
 I ended up using the day to handle some admin (AKA real life) stuff and rest.
 Part of me is still curious as to the steps it would take to get the final two flags.

-Anyways, after the exam environment closed, I officailly received my [CRTO certification!](https://twitter.com/_bin_Ash/status/1455545788705255438) and passed the course.
+Anyways, after the exam environment closed, I officially received my [CRTO certification](https://twitter.com/_bin_Ash/status/1455545788705255438) and passed the course.

 My CRTO cert on my LinkedIn:
 <p align="center">